Kyoto language is too difficult even for the Japanese people

 I’m not blaming Kyoto people here but respect their culture on the contrary (I mean it, not in the Kyoto way), though I don’t think at all I can survive there.
 The long history of Kyoto has created such a profound culture.
 According to a theory of historical science, concealing true intentions is ancient wisdom for Kyoto people to survive through many struggles that had repeated over time in the power center of Japan.

 The high context communication supports the artisan culture

-Kyoto language is an extreme example, but it’s true we are required to read between the lines in communication, which, I could say, is difficult in other countries but possible in Japan, an almost mono-cultural country.
-The good point of this high-context communication here is we can convey detailed nuances more easily, which would also contribute to a technique transmission in the furniture making industry, I’m guessing.
+Kyoto language is an extreme example, but it’s true we are always required to read between the lines in communication in any place in Japan to some extent.
+For example, “I’ll go if I can” means “I’ll never go.”
+“Let’s go for a drink sometime soon” is a way of just saying goodbye.
+This kind of implication in Japanese language may be difficult for people in many other countries and cultures, but this is what we always do here in Japan, an almost mono-cultural country.
+Don’t take it nasty.
+I believe we do that mainly for courtesy.
+The good point of this high-context communication is we can convey detailed nuances more easily.
+That also contributes to a technique transmission in the furniture making industry, I’m guessing.